E-Alharbi/TPO/README.md

 | RandomSearch | Multi |

-## 4. Configuration of optimization algorithms
+## 4. Configuration of optimisation algorithms

-Below are the optimization algorithms parameters.
+Below are the optimisation algorithm parameters.
 These parameters set to the default.
 However, it can be changed using static class AlgorithmParameters

 ```java
      public static double CrossoverProbability=0.9;